 1. The Pirates didn’t give him $14 million, they gave him $8.5 million for one year.
 He left $4.25 million on the table in Philadelphia because he wanted to come to a winning team.
 So he came to the Pirates (that is the most surreal paragraph I’ve ever typed.
 Who would’ve thunk at the end of 2010 that we’d be here?!)

 3. AJ didn’t have great numbers last year.
-But he pitched with a hernia for most of the season, which had to affect his performance.
+But he pitched with a hernia for most of the season, which must have affected his performance.
 He also played for the Phillies last year and they were absolutely dreadful.
 The Phillies also don’t employ the defensive shifts that the Pirates do, nor is their ballpark as pitcher-friendly as PNC Park.

 4. Burnett doesn’t need to be an ace to be valuable to this team.
 He can eat innings and maybe occasionally have a great outing, and that’s all he really needs to do.
 If he can get the team through six innings each time out, he’ll be an asset to the team.